• About

 Close up image of taco salad made with ground beef, avocado, cheese, tortilla strips, tomatoes, sour cream, avocado.

-• Prepare the ground beef ahead of time – Ground beef loves to be prepared ahead of time and reheats perfectly.
-If I know I’m going to have an especially busy week, I’ll make a big batch of ground beef taco meat (or ground turkey taco meat) and have it ready for tacos, pasta, or stuffed bell peppers.
+• Prepare the ground beef ahead of time: Ground beef loves to be prepared ahead of time and reheats perfectly.
+If I know I’m going to have an especially busy week, I’ll make a big batch of ground beef taco meat (or ground turkey taco meat) and have it ready to use in tacos, taco spaghetti, or stuffed bell peppers.

-• Prepare the vinaigrette ahead of time – Make it the night before and let it hang out in the refrigerator until you’re ready for it.
+• Prepare the vinaigrette ahead of time: Make it the night before and let it sit in the refrigerator until you’re ready for it.

-• Unless you have your own garden, purchase pre-cut and pre-washed lettuce for super-fast prep time.
+• Save time: Purchase pre-made dressing, vinaigrette, salsa, and guacamole.
+Homemade is great, but sometimes convenience is better.
+And unless you have your own garden, purchase pre-cut and pre-washed lettuce for super-fast prep time.

 • Freshly grated cheddar cheese is better than pre-shredded.
 I know, I’m all about saving time, too, but the anti-caking stuff all over the cheese?
 No thanks.